 As long as you’re in the neighborhood, why not check out more of what New York City has to offer?
 Another great thing about Chinatown is that it’s a stone’s throw from SoHo and Little Italy, and it’s super easy to see all three at once.

-Save some room after dim sum, because the iconic Ferrara Bakery is only a couple of blocks away on Grand Street in Little Italy, waiting for you to sample one of its famous cannolis.
+If you have more time in the area after your tour, I recommend the iconic Ferrara Bakery, only a couple of blocks away from Chinatown on Grand Street in Little Italy, waiting for you to sample one of their beloved cannolis.

-Cross Broadway to venture west into SoHo, which is known around the world for its upscale shopping and signature cast-iron architecture.
-If your sweet tooth still isn’t satisfied, swing by Dominique Ansel Bakery for a world-famous cronut.
+Meanwhile, nearby SoHo is known around the world for its upscale shopping and signature cast-iron architecture.
+Your guide will have plenty of tips on what to see and do here, but anyone with a sweet tooth can’t go wrong stopping by Dominique Ansel Bakery for a world-famous cronut.
 Cronuts, I can assure you, are still a thing and still delicious.

 Is Chinatown safe?